JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7954 days**.

-And here is a just a random fact -  **There is a certain type of Hawk Moth caterpillar from Brazil that inflates its thorax, which makes its head look like a head of a snake when it feels it is in danger or alarmed**.
+And here is a just a random fact -  **The smallest frog is the "Brazilian baby frog", which is smaller than a dime**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 08 Oct, 2025.</sub>
+<sub>Last updated by Github Actions on 09 Oct, 2025.</sub>